 This command doesn’t mention an input format, so FLAC is assumed.
 It doesn’t mention a quality for the WMA output files, so a quality of 4 is assumed, which works out to be about 140Kbps.
 And we’re this time asking for the source FLACs to be deleted after the conversion completes:

 Notice how this time, the folder contains the earlier OGGs and now a new set of WMAs …but no FLACs.
 The OGGs persist because they were not part of the AUAC ‘transaction’ just completed.
 A folder may contain a mix of flacs, oggs, wmas and ISOs, for example: if the auac command says -i=wma, only the WMA files present in the current directory will be read (and deleted, if that’s requested explicitly).
 The FLACs, OGGs and ISOs that might be present at the same time are simply ignored.

-SACD ISOs are a special category of files and the program will look slightly different when you use AUAC to work with them.
+SACD ISOs and DSF files are a special category of files and the program will look slightly different when you use AUAC to work with them.
 A command to extract and convert an SACD image might be:

 auac -i=iso -v=n

-…which implies a conversion of the SACD image contents to 16-bit, CD-quality FLACs (since no output format is explicitly mentioned, and that’s the default) and that no 6dB volume boost is to be applied to the finished FLACs:
+…which implies a conversion of the SACD image contents to 24-bit, 88.2KHz FLACs (since no output format is explicitly mentioned, and that’s the default for both ISOs and DSFs) and that no 6dB volume boost is to be applied to the finished FLACs: